FireChickenProductivity/DiagramsDotNetTalonVoiceCommands/README.md

 Talon commands for working with diagrams.net

-Some commands will currently not work on mac.
+Some commands may not work on mac.